My GEN.3 CompMag is stuck in my receiver and I can't remove it. What should I do?

 The AR-15 and AR-10 CompMags come with everything you need for installation in California.
-In New York, you must use epoxy over the locking screw, or use some other means to make your CompMag "permanently" attached.
+In New York, you must use epoxy over the locking screw (GEN.2) or epoxy on the release cover (GEN.3).
+You may also use an alternate means to make your CompMag "permanently" attached.
 For more information on this please see the post titled: "Is the CompMag N.Y. safe act compliant" at AR-15 CompMag Information.
 For your convenience, a single use packet of epoxy can be found here: Hardman Double/Bubble Epoxy.

 The AK-47 CompMag comes with everything you need for installation into a STAMPED AK-47 receiver in California.
 If you have a MILLED AK-47 receiver, you will need to purchase the "Milled receiver locking plate" found here: AK-47 Milled Receiver Locking Plate.
 In New York, you must use epoxy over the locking screw to make it "permanently" attached.

 Do we make other versions or calibers of the CompMag that are not listed on our site?

 Sorry, but currently we do not.
 We would love to make a CompMag for every type of firearm out there, but it is very costly to do so.
 Design, prototyping, testing, and tooling all add up very quickly and make it necessary for us to carefully choose which magazines we make.
 If we can't sell enough of each style of magazine to make up the cost, we can't stay in business.

 Right now, California and New York are the only states that require our CompMags.
 This limits our potential customers for each type of mag.
 I believe that as our customer base grows, we can branch out and make some of the less common magazines and still be able to recover our costs.

 We are always trying to come out with new models and try to release a new version every year at SHOT Show.